 Centipede grass is a low-maintenance turfgrass with a beautiful apple-green color.
 The Chinese native is one of the most preferred varieties for lawns in the south for its low maintenance and resilience in poor soils.

-However, it comes up short in terms of traffic tolerance and shade tolerance, while also being vulnerable to a unique condition called ‘centipede decline.
+However, it comes up short in terms of traffic and shade tolerance while also being vulnerable to a unique condition called ‘centipede decline’ .
 Bermuda grass is great grass to mix with centipede grass if susceptibility to disease is your biggest concern.
-However, their different fertilizer needs, different growth rates, and different color hues might change your mind.
+However, their different fertilizer needs, water needs, growth rates, and different color hues might change your mind.

-Here’s a breakdown of other grass varieties that are compatible with centipede grass to make your lawn look exceptional.
+Here’s a breakdown of other grass varieties compatible with centipede grass to make your lawn look exceptional.

 3 best grasses to mix with centipede

-The best grasses to mix with centipede grass are Bermuda grass, St. Augustine grass, and dwarf fescue.
+The best grasses to mix with centipede grass are St. Augustine grass, Dwarf fescue, and Bermuda grass.
 These grasses will improve the shade tolerance, wear hardiness, and aesthetic appeal of your centipede lawn.

 Bermuda grass(Cynodon dactylon) is one of the most compatible turf grasses with centipede grass due to the benefits it brings to a lawn.
 For starters, Bermuda grass is stoloniferous and rhizomatous, making it a fast-spreading turf grass.